epomatti/azure-cheatsheet/README.md

 - **Password Hash synchronization + Seamless SSO** => Authentication happens in the Cloud
 - **Pass-through authentication + Seamless SSO** => Authentication happens in the cloud AFTER on premises
 - **Federation with AD FS** => On-Premises

+### Seamless Sign-On

+Seamless Sign-on is compatible with Pass-through and also Password-hash synchronization.